TimeDelta/auto-psych-nosology/README.md

 Globally, the SBM achieves higher NMI because its many clusters can overfit to the reference labels, but the RGCN-SCAE delivers substantially better Adjusted Rand Index (0.112 vs. 0.016 for HiTOP) while using only ~0.06 % of the cluster count.
 Per-cluster statistics amplify this divide: RGCN-SCAE maintains μ precision/recall of ~0.62/0.18 across its 8 labeled clusters, whereas the SBM’s ~18k clusters have μ precision near 0.99 but μ recall under 0.002, reflecting thousands of tiny, label-specific partitions.
 Enrichment coverage mirrors this picture—62.5 % of RGCN-SCAE clusters that overlap HiTOP are significant after FDR correction, versus <1 % for the SBM.

+Importantly, visualizing the full cluster-size distribution reveals that the SBM’s elevated homogeneity and modest completeness do not indicate genuine alignment with any latent nosology.
+The Lorenz curve illustrates that the SBM model distributed nearly all of its explanatory mass into a small number of extremely large clusters, while simultaneously generating thousands of microscopic clusters that are statistically pure by construction but uninterpretable in isolation.
+This reveals why mutual-information-based indices are inflated despite recall collapsing to near zero: the SBM increases likelihood by splitting low-degree nodes into singleton components, producing purity without capturing meaningful structure.

 The degree-corrected SBM’s expansion to 18,670 clusters is an expected consequence of applying a likelihood-maximizing block model to a sparse, heterogeneous, multiplex graph.
 When edge densities vary dramatically across node types and degrees—as they do in this knowledge graph—the SBM achieves higher likelihood by carving the network into many small, highly specific micro-blocks rather than discovering broader transdiagnostic modules.